dijital6/redhat-satellite-quickstart/README.md

 This role is built around enabling the Red Hat products you have a subscription entitlement to.
 For each product or product group listed it will:
   - enable the product repository
   - create a content view or composite content
-  - promote the content view to Library
+  - publish the content view to Library
   - create corresponding activation key
   - create a sync plan

 **Subscriptions**

-By default actication keys are created without any associated activation keys.
+By default activation keys are created without any associated activation keys.
 You will need to edit ```defaults/activation_keys.yml``` with your subscription details for each activation key you want created.

-For conveince, the variable *default_subscription* can be set instead of editing ```defaults/activation_keys.yml```.
+For convenience, the variable *default_subscription* can be set instead of editing ```defaults/activation_keys.yml```.
 This is useful if you have an subscription or a subscription that bundles lots of products like the one use in the example below.

 **Installation**